UoA-CARES/essential-gpu-docker/VSCODE.md

 ![vscode](screenshot/select_container.png)

 6. Once the connection is established, you can start developing code inside the container just as you would on your local machine.

+## Install Python extension for the remote container

+To set up a Python development environment for remote container in VS Code, you'll need to install the Python extension for VS Code.
+Follow these steps:

+1. Open VS Code and click on the Extension icon on the left sidebar.

+2. In the search bar, type "Python" and press Enter.

+3. The first search result should be "Python" by Microsoft.
+Click on the "Install in Container" button next to it.

+4. Wait for the installation to finish, and then restart VS Code.

+5. Once VS Code has restarted, you should now have access to the Python extension.
+You can verify this by going to the Extensions sidebar again and checking that the Python extension is installed and enabled.